Shisso23/Product-Listing-App/README.md

-## About Laravel
+## About The product listing App

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+The app Built with Laravel and React.
+The backend is a Rest API with A MySQL database.

+On the front-end it's react and bootstrap.